mandolyte/mdtopdf/README.md

 This package depends on two other packages:
 - The BlackFriday v2 parser to read the markdown source
-- The `gofpdf` packace to generate the PDF
+- The `fpdf` packace to generate the PDF

 Both of the above are documented at Go Docs [http://godocs.org].